Applying deep reinforcement learning to active flow control in turbulent conditions: Abstract

 \section{Abstract}

 Machine learning has recently become a promising technique in fluid mechanics, especially for active flow control (AFC) applications.
 A recent work [J. Fluid Mech.
-(2019), vol. 865, pp. 281-302] has demonstrated the feasibility and efficiency of deep reinforcement learning (DRL) in performing AFC for a circular cylinder at a low Reynolds number, i.e., $Re = 100$.
-As a follow-up study, we investigate the same DRL-based AFC problem at an intermediate Reynolds number ($Re = 1000$), where the flow's strong nonlinearity poses great challenges to the control.
-The DRL agent interacts with the flow via receiving information from velocity probes and determines the strength of actuation realized by a pair of synthetic jets.
-A remarkable drag reduction of around $30\%$ is achieved.
-By analysing turbulent quantities, it is shown that the drag reduction is obtained via elongating the recirculation bubble and reducing turbulent fluctuations in the wake.
-This study constitutes, to our knowledge, the first successful application of DRL to AFC in turbulent conditions, and it is, therefore, a key milestone in progressing towards the control of fully turbulent, chaotic, multimodal, and strongly nonlinear flow configurations.
+(2019), vol. 865, pp. 281-302] has demonstrated the feasibility and effectiveness of deep reinforcement learning (DRL) in performing AFC over a circular cylinder at $Re = 100$, i.e., in the laminar flow regime.
+As a follow-up study, we investigate the same AFC problem at an intermediate Reynolds number, i.e., $Re = 1000$, where the turbulence in the flow poses great challenges to the control.
+The results show that the DRL agent can still find effective control strategies, but requires much more episodes in the learning.
+A remarkable drag reduction of around $30\%$ is achieved, which is accompanied by elongation of the recirculation bubble and reduction of turbulent fluctuations in the cylinder wake.
+To our best knowledge, this study is the first successful application of DRL to AFC in weak turbulent conditions.
+It therefore sets a new milestone in progressing towards AFC in strong turbulent flows.